Chart Color Schemes

 Seaford Heights lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-As of November 2025, the estimated population of Seaford Heights is around 1,715.
-This figure reflects a significant increase from the 2021 Census, which reported a population of 1,079 people.
-The growth of 636 people (58.9%) since the census is inferred from AreaSearch's estimation of the resident population at 1,652 following examination of the latest ERP data release by the ABS in June 2024, along with an additional 336 validated new addresses since the Census date.
-This results in a population density ratio of 991 persons per square kilometer, which is relatively in line with averages seen across other locations assessed by AreaSearch.
-The suburb's growth since the 2021 census exceeded that of both its SA3 area (4.9%) and SA4 region, marking it as a significant growth leader.
-This population growth was primarily driven by interstate migration contributing approximately 81.0% of overall population gains during recent periods, although all drivers including overseas migration and natural growth were positive factors.
+The population of the Seaford Heights statistical area (Lv2) is estimated to be around 1,702 as of November 2025.
+This reflects an increase of 623 people since the 2021 Census, which reported a population of 1,079 people.
+The change is inferred from the resident population of 1,591 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 336 validated new addresses since the Census date.
+This level of population equates to a density ratio of 983 persons per square kilometer.
+The area's population growth rate of 57.7% since the 2021 census exceeded that of the SA3 area (6.2%) and the SA4 region, marking it as a growth leader in the region.
+Population growth was primarily driven by interstate migration contributing approximately 81.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and released in 2023, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Moving forward with demographic trends, an above median population growth is projected for the suburb, with an expected expansion of 276 persons by 2041 based on aggregated SA2-level projections, reflecting a reduction of 9.4% in total over the 17-year period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year.
+For areas not covered, and years post-2032, SA State Government's Regional/LGA projections by age category released in 2023 based on 2021 data are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Looking at population projections moving forward, an above median population growth is projected for the area, with an expected increase of 288 persons to 2041 based on aggregated SA2-level projections, reflecting a decrease of 8.0% in total over the 17 years.

 Frequently Asked Questions - Population